chatsagnik/ScAlerts/README.md

 # scalerts
-A Python program that serves as a news aggregator.
+A feed aggregator built in Python.
 It sources the articles from the hyperlinks of the RSS feeds given in a text file, stores the relevant information in an SQLite3 database and creates a .xlsx file with only the latest articles in it everytime it is run.

 # Installation Instructions (For Windows)